biocsuwb/EnsembleFS-package/README.md

 ```

-#### Getting information about biomarkers from nine biological databases
+#### Getting information about biomarkers from the nine biological databases (GO, KEGG, React, WP, TF, MIRNA, HPA, CORUM, and HPO)

 - combination of a set of biomarkers: ***union***
 ```r